johnwesterman/illumio_core/README.md

 * Copy the **/etc/illumio-pce/runtime_env.yml** to each of the other nodes **/etc/illumio-pce/runtime_env**.
 * Make relevant changes as indicated above to each of the other nodes changing their "node_type" to reflect the function of the node.

-Once you have completed the work above you can continue to start and run the PCE.
+Once you have completed the work above you can continue to start and run the PCE MNC just like you would for an SNC.
+These steps follow.

 ## Start and run the PCE
 ##### Note: This is also the start point for a system "reset" described at the end of this document.